codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 ## Step 0 - Create a Codefresh access token

-To start the installation process log into your Codefresh account a visit the [tokens](https://g.codefresh.io/account-conf/tokens) area by selecting *Integrations* from the left sidebar and then clicking on the *tokens* tab.
+To start the installation process log into your Codefresh account and visit the [tokens](https://g.codefresh.io/account-conf/tokens) area by selecting *Integrations* from the left sidebar and then clicking on the *tokens* tab.

 Then click the *generate* button to create a new token.